Oldsmobile 98: Eleventh generation (1985–1990)

 In 1985, GM downsized the Ninety-Eight again, moving from rear-wheel drive to a new front-wheel drive platform, with sales beginning in April 1984.

 Now using GM's new C Platform, the revised Ninety-Eight was approximately 25 in shorter in length and weighed 700 lb less than its predecessor.
 Significantly shorter, narrower, lighter and more fuel-efficient than the platform they replaced, the C Platform Ninety Eights were noted for having nearly the same key interior dimensions as their predecessors and a much more nearly flat passenger compartment floor — albeit with thinner seats and dramatically less upper tumblehome, locating windshield as well as side glass closer to passengers.

 1985 model year sales were 169,432 units, contrasted with the 1984's 76,833 units, an all-time sales record.

-As in previous years, the 1985 Ninety-Eight was available as a 4-door sedan and a 2-door coupe, in either Regency or Regency Brougham trim.
+As in previous years, the 1985 Ninety-Eight was available as a four-door sedan and a two-door coupe, in either Regency or Regency Brougham trim.
 Both models featured standard velour seating, with optional leather seating surfaces, marketed as Sierra Grain leather.
 For the first year, the Buick 181 cu in V6 was the standard engine.
 V8 engines were no longer used with the Ninety-Eight.
 Optional engines included Buick's 231 and Oldsmobile's 263 cu in Diesel V6.
 The 3.0 gas V6 and 4.3 Diesel V6 were dropped for 1986.

 Anti-lock brakes became optional for 1986 and a "Grande" package was offered in 1986 and 1987 with composite headlights and specific front end panel (1986 only), and 45/45 leather seats with pigskin inserts and console with a combination lock.

-As the last year for the 2 door coupe, in 1987 all Ninety-Eights received a revised grille with flush composite headlamps.
-In 1988, a power pull-down trunk lid and an onboard computer with oil life monitor (marketed as the "Driver Information System") became optional.
-For the 1989 model year, the Ninety-Eight received another grille change and the addition of Twilight Sentinel headlights, optional remote keyless entry, an automatic dimming rearview mirror (which could be turned on and off), and an optional (but rarely ordered) drivers-side airbag.